seculayer/SeQL/README.md

 <img src="https://user-images.githubusercontent.com/58262527/70769871-84ef1f00-1dae-11ea-9c17-9618cc2fb971.png" width="90%">

-To register the file data source, go to eyeCloudSIM Statistics > Bigdata Analysis > File data Mgmt., then register local files.
+To register a file data source, use the "Add" button in the "get file data" popup., then register local files.
 JSON, CSV and more file formats are supported.

 #### 4)	JSON File Data Search
 JSON file that exists on the server can be loaded on SeQL.